tldr-pages/tldr/pages/common/install.md

 `install --preserve-timestamps {{path/to/source}} {{path/to/destination}}`

-- Copy files and create the directories in the path if they don't exist:
+- Copy files and create the directories at the destination if they don't exist:

 `install -D {{path/to/source}} {{path/to/destination}}`